garybake/blog/content/2018_05_24_mario-environment-api.md

 Title: Mario Environment API
 Date: 2018-5-24 12:38
-Tags: thats, awesome, ML
+Tags: thats, awesome, ML, emulation
 Category: yeah
 Slug: mario-environment-api

-# Step 3.
+# Part 3.
 Build an api for the environment

 Now that we can pull out information from the gameboy environment, why do we need to do this?